PfGAnalytics/Wellbeing-Dashboard/README.md

 const summaryText = summary + ' ' + measureFiltered;
 ```

-#### Map popups
+#### Map pop-ups
-Unlike map screens and chart downloads (where summaries are injected only at the point of download), map popups summaries are shown on screen.
+Unlike map screens and chart downloads (where summaries are injected only at the point of download), map pop-ups summaries are shown on screen.

 Map pop-ups' captions are inserted into the downloads within the `downloadPopUpMapAsImage()` function in the [`navigation_functions.js`](scripts/navigation_functions.js) script, using: